 - If you have dairys or co-ops near you then you can also have vegetables, fruit and milk delivered to your house, aside from what the supermarket offers.

 His mom made enough dinner to give everyone a good portion of meat, vegetables and starch, etc. and then put some bread and butter on the table and said fill ‘er up if you’re still hungry.

-And it wasn’t because they were short on money.
+And… it wasn’t because they were short on money.
 There’s a difference between being satisfied and being stuffed, and teenage boys may not care to differentiate.

-If that’s the case, don’t break the budget buying enough steak so every man can have two filets, just serve an adequate amount and then let them fill up on mashed potatoes, rice or homemade bread.
+If that’s the case, don’t break the budget buying enough steak so everyone can have two filets.
+Just serve an adequate amount and then let them fill up on mashed potatoes, rice or homemade bread.